-One of the reasons Peter & Matt were padding the entire river from Source to Sea was to scout the route in order to bring a group of kids onto the waterway later this summer.
-Peter & his company would be operating the Rivers For Change Source to Sea School with 12 students for 5 days of outdoor & environmental education, skills development and adventure experience.
-Before they could do that, they had to make sure it was an appropriate venue.
-All of their research screamed yes, but there were still a few areas of concern.
+Peter & Matt were padding the entire river from Source to Sea to scout the route in order to bring a group of kids onto the waterway later that summer.
+Peter and his company were planning the Rivers For Change Source to Sea School with 12 students for 5 days of outdoor & environmental education, skills development, and adventure.
+Could this river be a potential venue?

 Shortly after launching in the source pond, they reached the far shore and had to make their second portage in less than a mile.
 This one involved a steep hike and descent into a tiny river flowing through a wetland.
-Partly due to recent rain, there was adequate flow for Peter’s kayak and Matt’s canoe and they decided that rather than portaging another couple miles around the wetland, they could traverse it on water without compromising the sensitive habitat.
+With the recent rain, there was adequate flow for Peter’s kayak and Matt’s canoe.
+They decided that rather than portaging another couple miles around the wetland, they could traverse it on water and avoid compromising sensitive habitat.

 The next 5.5 miles took them five and a half hours to complete.
-Had they paddled the entire time, that pace would be very slow.
+In paddling time, that pace is slow.
 But they were doing a combination of paddling, walking, pushing and pulling the boats downriver.
-Not being continually large enough to paddle, the goal was simply to follow the flow and explore the upper stretches of this river as it changed from meadow to swamp to pond to creek to river.
-It felt like exploring and was really exciting but took much effort and positive energy to continue.
-They trudged on, knowing that eventually the river would increase in volume enough to paddle their way towards sea.
+The goal was simply to follow the flow and explore the upper stretches of this river as it changed from meadow to swamp to pond to creek to river, regardless of whether or not they were inside their boats.
+The journey was both exciting with exploration and grueling with obstacles.
+They trudged on, knowing that eventually, the river would increase in volume enough to paddle their way towards the sea.

-By 7:30pm they reached Freese’s Pond.
-It’s about six miles downstream from the source and due to dam control, is a fairly large expanse of water considering the river had been so tiny until now.
+By 7:30pm they reached Freese’s Pond about six miles downstream from the source.
+Due to dam control, it is a fairly large expanse of water considering how low the water had been.

-They launched at 7:00am the next morning only to paddle around the corner to complete another portage.
+They launched at 7:00am the next morning only to paddle around the corner to another portage.
 Below the dam, the Lamprey changed into a winding rocky stream that held some of the most exciting whitewater of the trip.
-It wasn’t big whitewater, but it flowed around so many big beautiful moss covered rocks and through old forest that felt like a movie set.
-The river traveled past homesites, through old dam and mill ruins, under beautiful rock bridges and past tall cliffs, the whole time gaining depth and volume.
+It wasn’t big whitewater, but it flowed around big beautiful moss-covered rocks and through old forest that felt like a movie set.
+The river traveled past homesites, through old dam and mill ruins, under beautiful rock bridges, past tall cliffs, the whole time gaining depth and volume.

-By late afternoon, they reached the Wild & Scenic section of river which is largely left undisturbed in order to protect fish habitat.
+By late afternoon, they reached the Wild & Scenic section of river.
+This section is largely left undisturbed in order to protect fish habitat.
 Unfortunately, that means many strainers to go over and around.
-For miles they followed the winding river without seeing any homes or signs of human activity.
-It’s very easy to realize why this section is designated and protected.
+For miles, they followed the winding river without seeing any homes or signs of human activity.

 By nightfall they’d paddled 33 miles and reached Wadleigh Falls, an old broken dam and set of falls.
 They made a short portage around and ended the day on the banks, opting to complete the next 12 miles the following day.
 That night they scoured their notebooks and decided that the Lamprey would be a fantastic site for a Source to Sea School and continued to outline the 5 days of paddling and 5 sections of river to profile and paddle with the students.